 This is a regulated qualification.
-The regulated number for this qualification is 601/4033/1.
+The regulated number for this qualification is 601/4034/3.

-This is a cross sector qualification aimed at current and prospective managers.
-This qualification covers the skills and knowledge needed to be a successful at a managerial level and covers competencies applicable to a wide range of contexts.
+This is a cross sector qualification aimed at current and prospective managers and leaders.
+This qualification covers the skills needed to be a successful manager/leader, covering competencies applicable to a wide range of contexts.